 - Leaving each meeting by establishing action steps for building momentum.

-Remember, a high employee turnover rate can result in diminished morale and loss of profitability.
-Play a proactive game with the employee retention strategies listed.
+A high employee turnover rate can result in diminished morale and loss of profitability.
+Instead, play a proactive game with the employee retention strategies listed.
 They keep great employees on the team and help struggling employees improve over time through additional support.
 As a result, this decision potentially saves business owners thousands of dollars worth of losses and strengthens the bonds of the team.

-Learn more about growing a strong team culture as a leader by checking out this article next:
+Learn more about growing a strong team culture as a leader by checking out this article: